Sales taxes in the United States: Distinguishing goods from nontaxable items

-Collection, payment and tax returns
+Collection, payment, and tax returns

-Sales taxes are collected by vendors in most states.
-Use taxes are self assessed by purchasers.
-Many states require individuals and businesses who regularly make sales to register with the state.
-All states imposing sales tax require that taxes collected be paid to the state at least annually.
-Most states have thresholds at which more frequent payment is required.
+Vendors collect sales taxes in most states.
+Use taxes are self-assessed by purchasers.
+Many states require individuals and businesses that regularly make sales to register with the state.
+All states that impose a sales tax require that taxes collected be remitted to the state at least annually.
+Most states have thresholds at which more frequent payments are required.
 Some states provide a discount to vendors upon payment of collected tax.

-Sales taxes collected in some states are considered to be money owned by the state, and consider a vendor failing to remit the tax as in breach of its fiduciary duties.
+Sales taxes collected in some states are considered the state's money, and a vendor failing to remit the tax is in breach of its fiduciary duties.
 Sellers of taxable property must file tax returns with each jurisdiction in which they are required to collect sales tax.
 Most jurisdictions require that returns be filed monthly, though sellers with small amounts of tax due may be allowed to file less frequently.

 Sales tax returns typically report all sales, taxable sales, sales by category of exemption, and the amount of tax due.
-Where multiple tax rates are imposed (such as on different classes of property sold), these amounts are typically reported for each rate.
-Some states combine returns for state and local sales taxes, but many local jurisdictions require separate reporting.
+When multiple tax rates are imposed (e.g., on different classes of property sold), these amounts are typically reported separately for each rate.
+Some states combine state and local sales tax returns, but many local jurisdictions require separate reporting.
 Some jurisdictions permit or require electronic filing of returns.

 Purchasers of goods who have not paid sales tax in their own jurisdiction must file use tax returns to report taxable purchases.
 Many states permit such filing for individuals as part of individual income tax returns.

 Exemption certificates

 Purchasers are required to pay sales tax unless they present the seller with certification that the purchase is exempt from tax (exemption certificate).
 The certificate must be on a form approved by the state.
 38 states have approved use of the Multistate Tax Commission's Uniform Sales and Use Tax Certificate.

-Exemptions typically fall into two categories: usage based or entity based.
-Use based exemptions are when an otherwise taxable item or service is used in a manner that has been deemed exempt.
-The resale exemption is the most common use based exemption.
-Other use based exemptions could be items or services to be used in manufacturing, research & development, or teleproduction.
-Entity based exemptions are when the item or service is exempt solely because the purchaser falls into a category the state has granted an exempt status.
-Exempt entities could be government (federal, state or local), non-profit organizations, religious organizations, tribal governments, or foreign diplomats.
-Every state decides for themselves which use based and entity based exemption they will grant.
+Exemptions typically fall into two categories: usage-based or entity-based.
+Use-based exemptions are when an otherwise taxable item or service is used in a manner that has been deemed exempt.
+The resale exemption is the most common use-based exemption.
+Other use-based exemptions could include items or services used in manufacturing, research & development, or teleproduction.
+Entity-based exemptions are when the item or service is exempt solely because the purchaser falls into a category that the state has granted an exempt status.
+Exempt entities could be government (federal, state, or local), non-profit organizations, religious organizations, tribal governments, or foreign diplomats.
+Every state decides for itself which use-based and entity-based exemption it will grant.

 Penalties

 Persons required to file sales or use tax returns who do not file are subject to penalties.
 Persons who fail to properly pay sales and use tax when due are also subject to penalties.
-The penalties tend to be based on the amount of tax not paid, and vary by jurisdiction.
+The penalties tend to be based on the amount of unpaid tax and vary by jurisdiction.